nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 OUTPUT <-- root.value
 ```

 This means that we will output the `root.value` out to the console.
-Then, our next block of code instructs us to check if our `root` has a `left` Node set.
-If the root does, we will then send the `left` Node to our `preOrder` method recursively.
+Then, our next block of code instructs us to check if our `root` has a `left` node set.
+If the root does, we will then send the `left` node to our `preOrder` method recursively.
 This means that we make another function call, where `B` is our new `root`:

 ![PreOrder 02](images/DepthTraversal2.PNG)

-This process continues until we reach a leaf Node.
+This process continues until we reach a leaf node.
 Here's the state of our tree when we hit our first leaf, `D`:

 ![PreOrder 03](images/DepthTraversal3.PNG)